Inviscid flow

-In fluid dynamics, inviscid flow is the flow of an inviscid (zero-viscosity) fluid, also known as a superfluid.
+In fluid dynamics, inviscid flow is the flow of an inviscid fluid which is a fluid with zero viscosity.

 The Reynolds number of inviscid flow approaches infinity as the viscosity approaches zero.
 When viscous forces are neglected, such as the case of inviscid flow, the Navier–Stokes equation can be simplified to a form known as the Euler equation.
 This simplified equation is applicable to inviscid flow as well as flow with low viscosity and a Reynolds number much greater than one.
 Using the Euler equation, many fluid dynamics problems involving low viscosity are easily solved, however, the assumed negligible viscosity is no longer valid in the region of fluid near a solid boundary (the boundary layer) or, more generally in regions with large velocity gradients which are evidently accompanied by viscous forces.

+The flow of a superfluid is inviscid.

 Inviscid flows are broadly classified into potential flows (or, irrotational flows) and rotational inviscid flows.

 Prandtl hypothesis

 Ludwig Prandtl developed the modern concept of the boundary layer.
 His hypothesis establishes that for fluids of low viscosity, shear forces due to viscosity are evident only in thin regions at the boundary of the fluid, adjacent to solid surfaces.
 Outside these regions, and in regions of favorable pressure gradient, viscous shear forces are absent so the fluid flow field can be assumed to be the same as the flow of an inviscid fluid.
 By employing the Prandtl hypothesis it is possible to estimate the flow of a real fluid in regions of favorable pressure gradient by assuming inviscid flow and investigating the irrotational flow pattern around the solid body.

 Real fluids experience separation of the boundary layer and resulting turbulent wakes but these phenomena cannot be modelled using inviscid flow.
 Separation of the boundary layer usually occurs where the pressure gradient reverses from favorable to adverse so it is inaccurate to use inviscid flow to estimate the flow of a real fluid in regions of unfavorable pressure gradient.